Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Preliminary

 \section{Preliminary}

 \textbf{Notation and Terminology. } Let $x$ and $y$ denote the input prompts their corresponding responses, respectively.
-For any two responses, $y,y'$ generated from a prompt $x$, a binary preference label \( I(y \succ y'|x)\) is provided by a human annotator to whether \(y\) is preferred over \(y'\).
+For any two responses, $y,y'$ generated from a prompt $x$, \rebuttal{we denote $y$ is preferred over $y'$ as $y\succ y'$. } Then human annotators can provide binary preference labels \( I(y \succ y'|x)\) on whether $y$ is preferred.
 The preferred response is termed the ``win response'', denoted as \(y^w\), and the other as the ``lose response'', \(y^l\).
 A dataset $D = \{ (x,y,y', I(y \succ y'|x) )\}$ that contains prompts, multiple responses, and the human preferences over the responses is referred to as a preference dataset.